Llanz-dev/SnakeReader/README.md

 Still working on...

-Author latest upload blog in author page
+Fix the responsiveness in the home page
+width: 285
+height: 618